 Saturday – 8.30am to 1pm

-If you need to book an appointment or want to be removed from our waiting list you can also do this online – click here.
+If you need to book an appointment or want to be removed from our waiting list you can also do this online here

-Please note if you have missed your appointment without giving us prior notice you may be removed from the waiting list altogether, in which case you will need to ask your GP to re-refer you back to the hospital.
+Please note: If you miss your appointment without giving us notice, you may be removed from the waiting list.
+You will need to ask your GP to re-refer you back to the hospital.

 How long will my appointment take?